etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 The OBContext provides an Administrator Mode which can be used to perform administrative actions even if the user does not have enough privileges.
-This mode bypasses the Entity Access checking, and it also doesn't filter by Client or Organization.
+This mode bypasses the Entity Access checking, and it doesn't filter by Client or Organization.

-An additional Administrator Mode is provided, which bypasses the Entity Access checking, but it does filter by Client Organization. **It is encouraged to use this restricted Administrator Mode, as it conveniently filters by Client and Organization, something that is usually needed on Business Logic code** .
+An additional Administrator Mode is provided, which bypasses the Entity Access checking, but it does filter by Client Organization.
+It is encouraged to use this restricted Administrator Mode, as it conveniently filters by Client and Organization, something that is usually needed on Business Logic code.

 The syntax to activate the restricted Admin Mode: